April 28, 2022

 A monthly fee for the Township’s operations and maintenance costs and the treatment (gallonage) cost that AuSable currently pays to Oscoda Township.
 This cost will be based upon the Townships sewer use ordinance.

 We hope that this communication helps answer your questions.
-If you have further questions, please don’t hesitate to call the superintendent at 739-9169 or email her at email@example.com .
+If you have further questions, please don’t hesitate to call the superintendent at 739-9169 or email at firstname.lastname@example.org .

 District Health Department 2 Letter of Support can be seen here

-The Single-Family Housing 504 Direct Home Repair Program provides loands to very-low-income homeowners to repair improve, or modernize their homes and or provides grants to elderly very-low-income homeowners to remove health and safety hazards.
+The Single-Family Housing 504 Direct Home Repair Program provides loans to very-low-income homeowners to repair improve, or modernize their homes and or provides grants to elderly very-low-income homeowners to remove health and safety hazards.
 Click HERE to download PDF

 502 Direct Singe Family Housing Mortage Loan